stacks-network/sbtc-docs/src/best-practices.md

 ## Git Workflow

 Use `main` branch as a default branch.
 The branch should be used for active development.
-Please, don't create long-lived feature branches.
+Please don't create long-lived feature branches.
 You may create a long-living branch to create a fix for a critical bug in an old version of a package.

 For example:
 - `main` - active development